mthomps4/dotfiles/README.md

 - [lazyvim](https://www.lazyvim.org/)
 - [FZF](https://github.com/junegunn/fzf)

-Overall, I try to keep my setup slim, or at least with minimal "config".
+Overall, I try to keep my setup slim, or at least the installation of.

-LazyVim was "close enough" after a few tweaks -- I try to not over complicate my nvim setup.
+After testing different configs and setups, I landed on a stripped-down version of LazyVim as "close enough".

-The more drop 'n play, the better
+The more drop 'n play, the better.